GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 //Or
 ReactiveModel<T> modelRM2 = RM.get<T>(name : Enum.newModel1);
 ```
-* You can not get a new reactive model by using `getAsReactive(context: context)` with a defined context.
-It will throw because only the reactive singleton that can subscribe a widget using the context.

 * With the exception of the raw singleton they share, the reactive singleton and the new reactive instances have an independent reactive environment.
 That is when a particular reactive instance issues a notification with an error or with `ConnectionState.awaiting`, it will not affect other reactive environments.